demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 ### ServiceNow

+1. In the ServiceNow application, select **Incidents** in the left menu.

 1. In *Form design* and *Layout design* in ServiceNow, edit your incident form to contain the following custom fields.
 See https://docs.servicenow.com/bundle/rome-it-service-management/page/product/change-management/task/t_CreateCustomField.html for details.